coderamen666/srd-v3.5-md/spells/magic-overview.md

 slain character to life.
 Casting *trap the soul* prevents any sort of revivification unless the soul is first released.

-*Revivification against One's Will:* A soul cannot be returned to life if it does not wish to be.
+*Revivification against One’s Will:* A soul cannot be returned to life if it does not wish to be.
 A soul knows the name, alignment, and patron deity (if any) of the character attempting to revive it and may refuse to return on that basis.